apurbaxx/reddit-hackathon/README.md

-# Guess the Celeb - Reddit Devvit Web App
+# 🏆 Guess the Celeb - Reddit Hackathon Entry

+> **Reddit Devvit Hackathon 2025 Submission**
-A fun interactive Reddit game where users try to guess celebrities from progressively less blurred images!
+> A fun interactive Reddit game where users try to guess celebrities from progressively less blurred images!

+## � Hackathon Overview

+This project was created for the **Reddit Devvit Hackathon 2025**, showcasing the power of Reddit's developer platform to create engaging, interactive experiences directly within Reddit posts.

+### 🚀 What Makes This Special

+- **Native Reddit Integration**: Seamlessly works within Reddit's ecosystem
+- **Real-time Interactivity**: Live timers, instant feedback, and dynamic content updates
+- **Community Engagement**: Brings users together through shared guessing games
+- **Modern Web Technologies**: Built with React, TypeScript, and Tailwind CSS

-## 🎮 How to Play
+## �🎮 How to Play

 1. **Look at the blurred image** - Each game starts with a heavily blurred celebrity photo
-2. **Submit your guess** - Type your guess in the comments (e.g., "Tom Cruise", "Leonardo DiCaprio")
+2. **Submit your guess** - Use the built-in form to make your guess
 3. **Wait for reveals** - Every 30 minutes, the image becomes less blurred
-4. **Get rewarded** - Correct guesses get a fun bot reply!
+4. **Get rewarded** - Correct guesses are tracked and celebrated!
 5. **See final results** - After 2 hours, the clear image and all winners are revealed

 ## 🕐 Game Timeline